linroger/Finance-Notes-and-Marginalia/Course Notes/Financial Investments for Public Policy Lecture Notes.md

 https://www.whistler.com/blog/post/2017/01/17/whistler-green-ski-runs/ accessed 10/23/2019
 # Risk Aversion and Investments

-Which [[An Asset Allocation Primer|investment]] opportunity do you prefer?
+Which [investment](../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md) opportunity do you prefer?
 You invest 1o0 \$ today and can choose between strategies A or B. In a year, you receive the following

 A 110 0 Probability 100% 0%